Three shipyards set to share $7-billion in navy maintenance contracts

-OTTAWA — The federal government said Thursday it plans to award contracts worth $7 billion to three shipyards for maintenance and repair work on Royal Canadian Navy frigates — a decision one defence analyst says hearkens back to a historic approach to shipbuilding in Canada.
+OTTAWA — The federal government says it plans to divvy up $7 billion in maintenance and repair contracts for Royal Canadian Navy frigates to three shipyards, a political compromise that was met with mixed reaction.

-Public Services and Procurement Canada announced the advance contract award notices to Halifax’s Irving Shipbuilding Inc., Seaspan Victoria Shipyards in Victoria, B.C. and Davie Shipbuilding in Levis, Que.
+Public Services and Procurement Canada announced the advance contract award notices on Thursday for Halifax’s Irving Shipbuilding Inc., Seaspan Victoria Shipyards in Victoria, B.C., and Davie Shipbuilding in Levis, Que.

 The contracts are to maintain Canada’s 12 Halifax-class frigates until the end of their operational life, estimated at another 20 years.

-The government said in a statement that after consultations, it was decided the infrastructure and workforce of the three Canadian shipyards were needed to work on the frigates.
+Ottawa said in a statement that after consultations, it was decided the three Canadian shipyards were needed to complete the work on the warships.

-It was not immediately clear how the money would be divided among the three locations.
+It was not immediately clear how the money would be divided among the three shipyards.
+A government spokesman said the value of each contract would be variable as the number of “docking periods” per shipyard may vary.

-Dave Baker-Mosher, president of the Unifor Marine Workers Federation Local 1 union at Halifax’s Irving shipyard, called the government’s plans “devastating.”
+David Baker-Mosher, president of the Unifor Marine Workers Federation Local 1 union at Halifax’s Irving shipyard, called the government’s plans an “utter disappointment.”

+“Workers feel their future is being jeopardized,” he said, noting that the decision could mean layoffs.

-“It’s disappointing that our government cannot understand how these ships are worked on and how much skill is needed,” he said.
+“It’s disappointing that our government cannot understand how these ships are worked on and how much skill is needed.”

-Baker-Mosher warned that the decision will mean layoffs, and that those highly skilled younger workers handed pink slips may not return.
+At issue is a gap between the end of the Arctic and Offshore Patrol Ships program and the start of the Canadian Surface Combatant program.

+Irving has indicated in the past that repair work on the Halifax-class frigates would help mitigate that gap and sustain jobs.

 In B.C., Tim Page with Seaspan said the company was pleased with the government’s intent to contract the Victoria shipyard.